Samagra-Development/Samagra-Website/src/pages/joinus/index.md

     label: B﻿enchmark output
     hint: Upload an Excel/ Presentation/Concept Note you have created in this calendar year
-    placeholder: Upload an Excel/ Presentation/Concept Note you have created in this calendar year
+    placeholder: Upload an Excel/ Presentation/Concept Note that you have created in this calendar year
     type: file
     validation: VALID_FILE
     actionName: Upload